-- The customer need an outline on what they want exactly.
-The client can decide how many employees required for his project and which all skills needed.
+- The customer needs an outline of what they want exactly.
+The client can decide how many employees required for his project and which all the skills needed.

 - Provider hires a dedicated team as per the project requirements.
 The client and team together need to agree on the project requirements and workload for the specified time.

 - The team will be gathered by experts and start work during regular hours.